 - Is it compulsory for both spouses to meet the residency requirements of Pennsylvania?

 There is no restriction in Pennsylvania divorce laws that both the spouses must be residents of the state to file a petition for divorce.
-But either husband or wife must be a resident of Pennsylvania to claim a divorce.
+But either husband or wife must be a resident of Pennsylvania for more than 6 months to file a divorce.

-- How long does it take to get divorced in Pennsylvania?
+- How long does it take to get divorced in PA?

 A Pennsylvania divorce process takes about 4 months after filing a divorce.
 This is due to the requirement by law of a 90 day waiting period after documents are filed.